 OVIC encourages applicants to take a flexible and practical approach when consulting with an agency on the scope of an FOI request with a view to the agency being able to efficiently identify and process relevant documents.

 In April 2020, OVIC developed frequently asked questions (FAQs) for FOI practitioners and members of the public.
 The FAQs, which were updated in August 2021 and January 2022, cover topics such as document searches, delays in processing requests, where to seek assistance, and OVIC reviews and complaints.

 What can I do if staff still can’t search for documents because they are working from home?

-While many agencies had commenced a gradual return to office-based working arrangements, the extended Victorian lockdown has meant many agency officers continue to work remotely.
+While many agencies had commenced a gradual return to office-based working arrangements, the impact of new variants of COVID-19 has meant many agency officers continue to work remotely.
 While restrictions are in force, some agencies are not able to access some of their documents.
 OVIC anticipates that those agencies will be able to access hard copy documents when restrictions have eased.